 Introduction

-The Assignment that I focused on at iO was the ITrain functionality.
+The Assignment that I focused on at iO was the Travel Coach functionality.
 This solution was aimed to assist company’s employees to have an easier time with a cross-campus collaboration and suggesting personnel to opt for greener energy such as public transportation.

 Problem/Opportunity